Introduction to the English legal system :

 – The UK’s entry to the European Union in 1972.
 EU law has to be applied by the courts and whether a contradiction exists between EU law and UK law because the EU law prevails.

-– The decision to establish a UK Supreme Court in 2009, which ends the HL function as the UK’s final appeal, court of appeal.
+– The decision to establish a UK Supreme Court in 2009, which ends the House of Lords function as the UK’s final appeal, court of appeal.
 Parliament lost a portion of his sovereignty during this process.

 These recent developments have limited the Parliament sovereignty.